StefanoVe/SysDump/README.md

 No license is specified in the repository.
 Add a `LICENSE` file (for example MIT) if you want to make the project permissively licensed.

----

-If you want, I can also:

-- Add command-line options (target profile, output folder, redact mode).
-- Add a small CONTRIBUTING.md and a LICENSE file (you can tell me which license to apply).

-If you'd like an Italian translation or a shorter README, tell me which sections to keep or omit.